mixinmax/beepevery/readme.md

     15m        // beep every 15 minutes
     42s        // beep every 42 seconds

+Start the timer by pressing `START`.
+You can pause it with `PAUSE` and when you `CONTINUE` the beep process will keep going from where it left off. `RESET` will clear the beeper and allow you to enter a new time.

 If you're using small time increments (entering `1s` for example), you might find a lag before the first beep is invoked.
 I'm currently trying to fix it, feel free to help.

 ## Bugs